Finance-Hub/FinanceHub/README.md

 # Welcome to the FinanceHub

-The Finance Hub is a **community** of investment professionals, academics and students in Brazil capable of fostering the research and technology that will help the brazilian asset management industry cope with its new challenges.
+The FinanceHub is a **community** of investment professionals, academics and students in Brazil capable of fostering the research and technology that will help the brazilian asset management industry cope with its new challenges.